 - Call the insurance claims adjuster and attempt to resolve the issue with them;

 - Discuss the problem with an Alternative Dispute Resolution specialist at the Department of Labor and Industry; or

 - Request a hearing by filing an Employee's Claim Petition form (many employees choose to have an attorney help with preparing documents, meeting deadlines, and arguing their case during these proceedings)

 In addition to the physical toll of workplace injuries and illnesses, they can cause huge financial headaches as well.
 Workers' compensation benefits can alleviate some of that stress, but you'll need to adhere to deadlines and other requirements in order to receive them.
-Let an attorney familiar with Minnesota's workers' compensation laws provide a free claim evaluation on the strength and potential of your claim.
+Contact a local personal injury attorney familiar with Minnesota's workers' compensation laws advise you on the strength of your claim and guide you through the process of filing a claim.